Ana Bárbara: International stardom

-By the summer of 1996, Bárbara broke through to mainstream international success with third album Ay, Amor.
+By the summer of 1996, Ana Bárbara broke through to mainstream international success with third album Ay, Amor.
 The album solidified her as a successful Latin recording artist and also became her best album debut on the Latin Billboard charts.
 Ay, Amor offered a wider appeal to her music by offering some alternate takes on Grupero, and even some ranchero flavored ballads like No Ha Sido Facil, and Entre Ella y Yo.
 Her attractive appearance and sensual dancing style captivated Latin America audiences during promotional tours with hit singles and music videos of No Lloraré and Ya No Te Creo Nada.
 In 1997 she released her first and only calendar.
 Coors Light beer also selected Bárbara as their Hispanic promotional figure for marketing and advertising.
 Later that year she returned to Miami, Florida for the annual Calle 8 Music Festival where she was crowned "Queen" of the 1997 parade.
 In 1998, she released her fourth studio album produced by Mexican singer-songwriter Marco Antonio Solís.
 The album, titled Los Besos No Se Dan En La Camisa, was largely a ballads album with only one Grupero-style song.
 It included a duet and background vocals by Solís, as well as a 1982 Los Bukis cover of "Como Me Haces Falta", which quickly became a popular hit.
-The song also dominated airwaves across Latin America, México, and the United States.
-Ana Bárbara kept up the momentum of her previous release as her popularity continued to grow.
+The song also dominated airwaves across Latin America, Mexico, and the United States.
+Bárbara kept up the momentum of her previous release as her popularity continued to grow.
 In 1999, she released fifth studio album Tu Decisión, produced by Aníbal Pastor.
 One of his two songwriting credits, "Engañada", became the album's lead single and most popular hit.
-Tu Decisión was also notable in songwriting terms because it marked Ana Bárbara's debut as a songwriter.
+Tu Decisión was also notable in songwriting terms because it marked Bárbara's debut as a songwriter.
 In the same year she also debuted as an actress, starring in the made-for-TV film Todo Contigo, via Hispanic networks Televisa and Univision.
 The film's song "Todo Contigo" was included in album Tu Decisión.
 Music videos like "Quise Olvidar" grew in popularity on television shows like Onda Max and other music video television networks.
 The following year Bárbara became the first solo grupero act recognized by The Latin Academy of Recording Arts & Sciences for album Tu Decisión, which received a Latin Grammy nomination for Best Grupero Album.